Sesselja/storypop-website/faq.md

 - To make your interviewee accept legal terms before the interview can proceed, select the **Agree to terms** type.
 - To create a simple question asking for a video, audio, photo or text answer from the user, select the **Question** type.
 - To simply show a message to the interviewee without prompting an answer (such as an introduction, instructions pertaining to the following questions, or thank you message at the end of the interview), use the **Statement** type.
-- To make the interviewee to upload B-roll footage (extra footage captured to enrich the story you're telling and to have greater flexibility when editing), use the **B-roll footage** type.
+- To make the interviewee upload B-roll footage (extra footage captured to enrich the story you're telling and to have greater flexibility when editing), use the **B-roll footage** type.
 - To ask for the user's **E-mail address**, **Phone number** or **Location**, use the respective types (this lets Facebook Messenger provide quick replies for convenience).
 - To ask a simple yes or no question, use the **Yes/no question** type.